gvx64/dolphin-rpi/Readme.md

   of the form "index is not a constant expression" that occurs when compiling legacy versions of dolphin on gcc-11
 * Rolls forward code to add support for .rvz files that was implemented in 5.0-12188
+* Rolls forwards code to add support for .m3u files and automatic disc changing implemented in 5.0-9343
 * Implements patch from https://github.com/mimimi085181/dolphin which corrects rendering issues when EFBToTextureEnable is turned on in The Last Story
 * Resolves some other minor compiler errors.